craftcms/guest-entries/README.md

 </form>
 ```

-You will need to adjust the hidden `sectionId` input to point to the section you would like to post guest entries to.
+You will need to adjust the hidden `sectionUid` input to point to the section you would like to post guest entries to.

 If you have a `redirect` hidden input, the user will get redirected to it upon successfully saving the entry.